-Jenene Crossan on why she decided not to end her life
+Jenene Crossan on why she chose life

 Scroll down for video

 Just a few months ago, entrepreneur Jenene Crossan lay on the floor of her bathroom, contemplating suicide.
 Everything was laid out that she needed to end her life.

 “My navigation was broken, and I didn’t know if I wanted to fix it anymore.
 I was tired of fixing it.
 The world just seemed to be, at that moment, a bad, sad, unhappy, unjust, disappointing place to be.
 I’d seen what was on the menu of life, and I didn’t want to order off it any longer,” she wrote in a no-holds-barred blog post last week, which soon went viral.

 In a Raw and Real interview with NBR publisher Todd Scott, recorded just days after her post, she opens up about the events that lead to that point – plus her subsequent efforts to take control of her life, and for the first time, have a life, as she approaches 40.

 Crossan grew up on Auckland’s North Shore, the youngest of seven children in a blended family.